Description

 Under the Hood

-kfNgram incorporates routines programmed by William H. Fletcher for
+by William H. Fletcher for KWiCFinder

-KWiCFinder primarily in
+primarily in PowerBasic, with

-for indexing n-grams described by
+indexing n-grams described by Chunyu

-Yorick Wilks and later by
+Kit and Yorick Wilks and later by Mikio Yamamoto and Kenneth W. Church.
+After

-and Kenneth W. Church.
-After remapping the characters, then tokenizing and
+remapping the characters, then tokenizing and indexing the source

-indexing the source string, kfNgram pre-sorts the first
+string, kfNgram pre-sorts the first 12

-token entry in the entire suffix array.
-It then sorts smaller ranges of the suffix
+characters of each token entry in the entire suffix array.
+It

-array to the "resolution" specified by the user.
-The range size can be varied to
+specified by the user.
+The range size can be varied to optimize

-optimize performance (usually irrelevant for files under 1 MB).
+performance (usually irrelevant for files under 1 MB).
 It offers a

-quantum leap in performance over its predecessor, which ground to a virtual halt
+quantum leap in performance over its predecessor, which ground to a

-on files of 20-30 MB of text.
+virtual halt on files of 20-30 MB of text.